New Zealand Army: Structure

 The New Zealand Army is commanded by the Chief of Army (Chief of the General Staff until 2002), who is a major general or two-star appointment.
-As of 27 August 2024, the current Chief of Army is Major General John Boswell.
+As of 27 August 2024, the current Chief of Army is Major General Rose King.
 The Chief of Army has responsibility for raising, training and sustaining those forces necessary to meet agreed government outputs.
 For operations, the Army's combat units fall under the command of the Land Component Commander, who is on the staff of the COMJFNZ at Headquarters Joint Forces New Zealand at Trentham in Upper Hutt.
 Forces under the Land Component Commander include the 1st Brigade, Training and Doctrine Command, and the Joint Support Group (including health, military police).

 No. 3 Squadron RNZAF provides tactical air transport.